 Confluence is a tiny borough located in the state of Pennsylvania.
-With a population of 714 people and just one neighborhood, Confluence is the 905th largest community in Pennsylvania.
-Much of the housing stock in Confluence was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 707 people and just one neighborhood, Confluence is the 905th largest community in Pennsylvania.
+Confluence has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Confluence is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Confluence is a borough of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Confluence who work in sales jobs (10.04%), healthcare (9.29%), and computer science and math (8.18%).